Gregstrq/LightLattices.jl/docs/src/manual.md

 This type is useful if one needs to distinguish between the several groups of nodes.

 For example, one can consider a crystal consisting of several types of nuclei, let's say, "A" and "B".
-Then, if one needs to get the coordinate of the ``i``-th nuclei of type "B" inside the unit cell, one calls
+Then, if one needs to get the coordinate of the ``i``-th nuclei of type "B" inside the basis cell, one calls
 ```julia
 cell[i, 2]
 ```